shensquared/ai-workflow/README.md

 1. Create an OpenAI account and [log in](https://platform.openai.com/login?launch).
 2. On the [API keys page](https://platform.openai.com/api-keys), click `+ Create new secret key`.
 3. Name your new secret key and click `Create secret key`.
-4. Copy your secret key and add it to the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
+4. Copy your secret key and add it to the [Workflow's Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).

 ## Usage